 - Focus on re-engaging the consumers that interacted with my brand whether they purchased or not.
 Keep reminding those customers of your brand and increasing their lifetime value while beginning to raise awareness for the next upcoming seasonal peak.

-- Just because holidays are over, doesn’t mean spending has stopped.
+- Just because the holidays are over, doesn’t mean spending has stopped.
 Continue promoting popular products and re-frame your creative messaging to promote gift cards, returns, and store credit.